 pisaphotography // Shutterstock

 Shoes are featured prominently in the Christmas traditions of several cultures, including the Czech Republic.
 On Christmas, girls and young women stand outside their homes and throw a shoe over their shoulders.
 If the shoe lands with the toe pointing toward the door, they’ll be married soon.
 If not, they’ll be single for at least another year.
 Other Czech Christmas festivities include serving carp for dinner and keeping a few scales tucked away in one’s wallet for good financial luck.

 Angela Kotsell // Shutterstock

-In Sweden, an almond is hidden in the traditional risgrynsgröt rice pudding.
-If an unmarried man or woman finds the almond, they’ll find true love soon after.
-After dinner, a bowl of pudding is placed outside for a Christmas elf who causes mischief if he isn’t fed.
+In Sweden, an almond or other small item is hidden in the risgrynsgröt rice pudding, traditionally served at Christmastime.
+If an unmarried person finds the almond, they’ll find true love soon after.
+The Christmas dinner also typically includes ham, sausage, herring, and homemade rye bread.

 Mokuba90 // Shutterstock

 Guatemala: Burning the Devil